Opportunities for Lawyers

 How do attorneys sign up?

 Click the “Volunteer Now” button at the top of this page and you’re on your way.
-Legal professionals need not be Jewish to volunteer through our form.
+Legal professionals need not be Jewish to volunteer through this form.